 DISCUSSION

-The ARM committee supports the proposal to establish an operational MCP.
+The ARM committee supports the proposal to conduct a survey, prior to any formal decision regarding the possible establishment of an operational MCP. establish an operational MCP.
 The committee suggests that the DTEC considers the following:

 Establish the operational requirements including items like for example: